 The outbreak was first identified in December 2019 and was recognised as a pandemic by the World Health Organization on 11th March 2020.

 Many of our member organisations work at the forefront of the pandemic, providing care and support.

-On 28th October, Johanniter has reopened its homeless shelter in Vienna with an increased number of beds.
-Many people without accommodation belong to the COVID-19 high risk group and suffer significantly during the pandemic crisis.
+On 28th October 2020, Johanniter Austria has reopened its homeless shelter in Vienna with an increased number of beds.
+Many people without accommodation belong to the COVID-19 high-risk group and suffer significantly during the pandemic crisis.
 As homeless people are more often in poor health, and without a place of retreat, they cannot adequately protect themselves from the virus.
 A total of 470 beds are available in the houses in two locations in Vienna.